Hansuzu/JEVisualizer/README.md

 - Currently supports only 16-bits wav files as an input.
 - Not sure if any other output-format than ogv currently works
 - JEVisualizer doesn't currently add sounds to the output video.
 Use for example ffmpeg to add sounds.
+- In config files the paths to other files are relative to the directory from which the JEVisualizer is executed (this means for example that configurations created with GUI work only when JEVisualizer is executed from the GUI directory) Fixing this is on TODO list